Third Party Funding

 The nature, constitution, and characteristics of third-party funding arrangements can vary from case to case.
 Most cases presented to any given TPF are rejected for one reason or another.
-There are few published statistics available, as well as statements made by some funders, which indicates rejection rate of 80 percent or higher.
+There are few published statistics available, as well as statements made by some funders, which indicates a rejection rate of 80 per cent or higher.

 Control And Cost Containment

-Quite often the concern expressed by the claimants and lawyers is the extent to which the funders while in its efforts to control costs, maintain tight control over the case strategy, arbitration proceedings, including settlements, if any, which may in turn affect analysis of certain issues, for instance disclosures and conflicts etc. While it would be natural for the funders to exercise high degree of control to protect their investment, however, some funders report that, after their initial assessment of the case, the funders only function and monitor from a distance and only receive regular updates.
+Quite often the concern expressed by the claimants and lawyers is the extent to which the funders while in its efforts to control costs, maintain tight control over the case strategy, arbitration proceedings, including settlements, if any, which may, in turn, affect the analysis of certain issues, for instance, disclosures and conflicts etc. While it would be natural for the funders to exercise a high degree of control to protect their investment, however, some funders report that, after their initial assessment of the case, the funders only function and monitor from a distance and only receive regular updates.

 Conflicts Of Interest And Disclosure